 Support services for special groups in Luxembourg

-There are non-profit organizations in Luxembourg that offer mental health support specifically for females.
+There are non-profit organizations in Luxembourg that offer mental health support specifically for people who identify as women.
 Women In Distress (Femmes en Détresse) provides counseling, advice, and refuge accommodation for women experiencing domestic violence.
-There is also the Pro-Familia Foundation that offers psycho-social advice and temporary accommodation to women in a range of difficult situations.
+The Pro-Familia Foundation offers psycho-social advice and temporary accommodation to women in a range of difficult situations.

 Emergency support and crisis lines in Luxembourg